huintech/scratch-resource-cli/README.md

   - **i18n-push** used to push the extracted i18n content to transifex

   - **i18n-update** used to pull the translation content on transifex, generate and update the local translation file

+- Release tools

+  - **upload-note** used to fetch latest release note and upload it to digital ocean spaces.
+Used in updates in China.
+  - **upload-zip** used to upload a zip to digital ocean spaces.
+Used in updates in China.